lkdm/jrnlsync-sh/README.md

 Using a Siri Shortcut, write entries in `jrnl.sh` format on your iOS device.
 The entires are appended to a plaintext file, which can be synced to your computer using iCloud Drive.
 It can then be synced to your main jrnl.sh journal using the provided shell script.

-I personally like to use Drafts.app to write entries, from which I can append them to a journal using the Share menu.

 # Installation
 1. Make sure you have installed [jrnl.sh](https://jrnl.sh).
 2. Install and run the jrnl-sync script once (see below).